-The University of Central Oklahoma Department of Political Science offers students the option of receiving a Certificate of Disaster Management.
+The University of Central Oklahoma Department of Political Science offers students the option of receiving a Certificate in Disaster Management.
 This 12-hour specialized course of study offers students focused instruction on dealing with emergency situations and disasters.

-The Certificate of Disaster Management program is designed to enhance analytic skills and emphasize the social, political and administrative aspects of disaster management.
+The Certificate in Disaster Management program is designed to enhance analytic skills and emphasize the social, political and administrative aspects of disaster management.
 With human and economic asset exposures and vulnerabilities increasing, reducing the impact of emergencies and disasters is crucial to societal well-being and sustainability in the 21st century.
 Designed to complement the strengths of more discipline-based graduate degree programs, the certificate is a valuable addition to those programs but is also offered as a standalone certificate for non-degree students.

 - POL 5053, Public Administration Dynamics

 - POL 5193, Public Financing and Budgeting

 - POL 5383, Fundamentals of Emergency Management

 - Bachelor’s or advanced degree from an appropriately accredited institution, with an overall grade point average (GPA) of 2.75 or above.
 Official copies of undergraduate and graduate transcripts from each institution attended with all degrees posted.
 All transcripts must be from appropriately accredited institutions.

 - Evidence of English language proficiency, if not a native speaker.
 See more information in the Admission to Graduate Studies section of the graduate catalog.